 There are more reasons.
 But thankfully, we don’t just list them; we give you solutions.
 Now, you can start today to build a stronger strategy to sell your business at the price you want successfully.

 1. Disorganized Financial Records

 What is the most important thing a buyer will analyze to understand a business’s financial health?
 The financial statements and records.

-Most serious buyers will not show an interest in your business if you have untidy financial books.
-A prospective buyer interested in your business will be eager to know how much your business can make after they take ownership of it.
+Most serious buyers will not be interested in your business if you have untidy financial books.
+A prospective buyer interested in your business will be eager to know how much it can make after they take ownership of it.

 If your financial books and records are too mysterious to analyze, it will turn off the interested buyer.

 Acquisitions are not just about signing a contract, but it includes a fair disclosure of the company’s information.
-You will have to provide 3 to 5 years of financial records, profit reports, and assets management records for due diligence during the selling process.
+You must provide 3 to 5 years of financial records, profit reports, and assets management records for due diligence during the selling process.

 Businesses with financials not duly prepared by an accountant will appear as a risky investment, making it hard to sell.
 It can also put a question mark on your tax returns and liabilities.
 These factors can also impact the valuation of your business.